onitake/gsl-firmware/README.md

   for an example with explanations.
 - `firmware/<manufacturer>/<device>/silead.fw`
-  (optional) The extracted firmware in legacy format, as created by fw_extractor, untscfg or unscramble
+  (optional) The extracted firmware in legacy format, as created by fw_extractor, untscfg or unscramble (see below)
 - `firmware/<manufacturer>/<device>/silead_ts.fw`
-  (optional) The extracted firmware in gslx680-acpi format, using the correct parameters.
+  (optional) Firmware created by fwtool (see below) using correct parameters.
 - `README.md`
   A patch to this readme file that adds an entry to the device list.